ihippik/wal-listener/README.md

 ## Restrictions

-* DB Postgres must be configured for logical replication and wal2json extension installed.
+* DB Postgres must be configured for logical replication and `wal2json` extension installed
 (use for test `docker run -it -p 5432:5432 debezium/postgres:11`)
-* Tables must have a primary key.
+* Tables must have a primary key
 * DDL, truncate and sequences are not replicated

 ### Filter configuration example